16uhrpasing/OSG-GPS-Simulator/README.md

 ### Installing

 * No modifications need to be made to files/folders
-* Just run cmake in the directory containing the CMakeLists.txt file
+* Run cmake in the directory containing the CMakeLists.txt file